Sandiego17/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### #10 - Write a script that deletes all the regular files (not the directories) with a [.js]() extension that are present in the current directory and all its subfolders.
 `Script > find`

+#### #11 - Write a script that counts the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into account.
+Hidden directories should be counted.
+`Script > find`